Back to News

 The NFHS is changing the minimum royalty rate of 50 cents to a standard royalty rate of 5% by manufacturers for sales of NFHS stamped inflatable balls or for a dozen baseballs, softballs, lacrosse and field hockey balls and pucks.
 The fee increase is scheduled to go into effect January 1, 2025 and was approved by the NFHS Board of Directors on October 9, 2023.
 NSGA staff only recently learned of the NFHS plan.

 The NFHS also updated the NFHS mark to be utilized on balls used for game play.
 The old mark was phased out January 16, 2024 and the new marks have a minimum size of 2½ inches on inflatable balls and 1¼ inches on non-inflatable balls.
-Any remaining on-hand inventory can be sold through 2024 and inventory with the old NFHS mark can be used until it is retired, according to NFHS.
+Any remaining on-hand inventory manufactured prior to the January 1, 2025 deadline can continue to be sold and inventory with the old NFHS mark can be used until it is retired, according to NFHS.

 Niehoff said the board voted on a shift in the business model where the revenue will be used for NFHS education programs.
 She said the change to a standard royalty rate is more secure for NFHS about where the money is coming from and more in alignment with what’s going on in the sports industry.